 Lisa is the author of The DIY Guide to Drums, The Hylaeus Project: A Documentation of the Endangered Native Bees of Hawaii, and Fieldguided, a series of books on insects and their habitats.
-She is a regular contributor to Tom Tom Magazine and is the magazine’s Northwest Correspondent.
-Her past bands include STLS and Kickball, and she has performed or otherwise collaborated with Nadia Buyse/DUBAIS, Thao With The Get Down Stay Down, Taka Yamamoto, Danielle Ross, Mirah, Tara Jane Oneil, Tuneyards, Cloud Eye Control, and Janet Pants, among others.
-Lisa has received three grants from the Regional Arts and Culture Council, two career development grants from the Oregon Arts Commisson, and one award from The Andy Warhol Foundation For The Visual Arts.
-She has completed artist residencies with Labverde (Manaus, Brazil), at A-Z West (Joshua Tree, CA), and Signal Fire.
-She has performed at MOMA PS1, the Centre Pompidou, High Desert Test Sites, The Los Angeles Museum of Natural History, the TBA Festival (Portland), and Michigan Womyn’s Music Festival, and has presented lectures throughout the US and in Brazil.
+She is a regular contributor to Tom Tom Magazine and She Shreds magazine.
+Her past bands include Explode into Colors, STLS and Kickball, and she has performed with DUBAIS, Thao With The Get Down Stay Down, Taka Yamamoto, Mirah, Tara Jane Oneil, Tuneyards, Cloud Eye Control, and Peter Broderick with Gabriel Saloman, among others.
+Lisa has received support from the Regional Arts and Culture Council, the Oregon Arts Commission, The Oregon Community Foundation, Calligram, and The Andy Warhol Foundation For The Visual Arts.
+She has completed artist residencies at the Banff Centre, Labverde (Manaus, Brazil), HJ Andrews Experimental Forest (OR), Spring Creek Project (OR), A-Z West (Joshua Tree, CA), and Signal Fire.
+She has performed at The American Museum of Natural History, the Brooklyn Museum, the Pompidou, High Desert Test Sites, the Time-Based Arts Festival (Portland), Michigan Womyn’s Music Festival, and has presented lectures throughout the US and in Brazil.
 Lisa currently resides in Portland, Oregon and teaches private drum lessons at Revival Drum Shop.